Vinayakry63/Simon-Says/README.md

-A simple memory-based game built using HTML, CSS, and JavaScript.
+A simple memory-based game built with HTML, CSS, and JavaScript.
 The goal is to repeat a sequence of colors shown by the game.
 Each round adds a new color to the sequence, making it more challenging as you go.

-How to Play

-1)Press any key to start the game.

-2)Watch the sequence of colors that light up.

-3)Click the buttons in the same order.

-4)The sequence grows longer each round.

-5)If you click the wrong color, the game ends.

-6)Press any key to restart.

  Tech Stack
 HTML – for structure

 CSS – for styling and animations

 JavaScript – for game logic using DOM manipulation

+🕹 How to Play
+Press any key to start the game.

+Watch the color pattern shown by the game.

+Click the buttons in the same order as shown.

+Each level adds one new color to the sequence.

+If you click the wrong button, the game ends.

+Press any key again to restart from level 1.